 As of March 31, 2006, we had \$5.0 million aggregate principal amount of a series of senior convertible promissory notes outstanding.
 The holders of these notes have the option to convert their notes (subject to certain limitations) into shares of common stock at maturity or upon the occurrence of certain events prior to this offering.
-In addition, the holders may convert their notes (subject to certain limitations) into shares of common stock at maturity or upon the occurrence is are no longer eligible for SBIR grants or have not applied for an SBIR grant within the preceding 12 months.
+In addition, the holders may convert their notes (subject to certain limitations) into shares of common stock at maturity or upon the occurrence of certain events prior to this offering.
+In addition, the holders may convert their notes (subject to certain limitations) into shares of common stock if we are no longer eligible for SBIR grants or have not applied for an SBIR grant within the preceding 12 months.
 These notes entitle the holders to convert the principal amount of the notes into an aggregate of 1,065,740 shares of common stock and to convert accrued interest on the notes into up to an aggregate of 511,553 shares of our common stock.